NVIDIA/OptiX_Apps/README.md

 ![intro_motion_blur](./apps/intro_motion_blur/intro_motion_blur.png)

 All four *intro* examples implement the exact same rendering with their scene data generated at runtime and make use of a single device (ordinal `0`) only.
-(If you have multiple NVIDIA devices installed you can switch between them, by using the `CUDA_VISIBLE_DEVICES` environment variable.)
+(If you have multiple NVIDIA devices installed you can switch between them, by using the `CUDA_VISIBLE_DEVICES` environment variable).

 ## Advanced Examples